Sidduri2025/RehabEdge/README.md

 RehabEdge uses a pose estimation algorithm powered by edge AI to identify and analyze a patient’s body posture in real time during physical therapy exercises

+## Feedback for patients
+The goal is to ensure that patients perform movements correctly and safely while receiving immediate feedback.